 Various corridor initiatives are underway in SADC, some more advanced than others.
 Corridors serving developed cargo are the Trans Caprivi, Trans Kunene and Trans Kalahari Corridors, stretching inland from Walvis Bay and the Maputo corridor, linking respectively Angola/Namibia and Mozambique with South Africa.
 Corridors running south from Dar Es Salaam are earmarked as high growth corridors whilst Nacala, Beira, Mtwara, and Lobito corridors will become high growth corridors in the long term in response to the rapid development of mining activities in SADC.
 All these initiatives present growth opportunities that could spur growth for Labat and its proposed acquisition.

 Labat is of the view that as the South African Government’s industrial initiatives start to bear fruit in the future, market reliance on road based transport and logistics will evolve.
 It is anticipated that this will lead to development of a symbiotic model where freight (especially commodity type products) will predominantly be transported by rail to and from fixed (albeit growing) nodes, while the logistics beyond the reach of the nodes will be dealt with by way of road based transportation.
 However, for some products, road will remain the main form of transportation, especially where speed of delivery is of the essence.
-This convergence will create new opportunities for integrated logistics operators spanning both rail and road transport.
-Labat sees this convergence as an opportunity to merge RTG and rail investments into a larger, diversified logistics strategy.
-In this context the RTG investment will provide a cornerstone investment for the larger integrated logistics strategy.
+The convergence will create new opportunities for integrated logistics operators spanning both rail and road transport.
+Labat sees this convergence as an opportunity to consolidate several businesses to create significant operational scale and implement a diversified logistics strategy.

-Furthermore Labat’s level 1 BEE credentials will add additional potential revenue and margin enhancement opportunities to the RTG business post acquisition as these opportunities were not available previously.
-Already RTG and Labat have jointly targeted substantial new contracts which require leveraging this essential BEE input.
+Furthermore Labat’s level 2 BEE credentials will add additional potential revenue and margin enhancement opportunities to the businesses post acquisition as these opportunities were not available previously.